2017-2018 CSU East Bay Catalog [ARCHIVED CATALOG]

 The following core courses are required:

-The Biological Science B.A. degree requires that students must select one of the following options:
+The Biological Science B.S. degree requires that students must select one of following options:

 Use this link to see all Course Descriptions available throughout this catalog.